-You can do a 30-day free trial to see if you love it just as much as Bria does.
+You can do a 30-day free trial to see if you love it just as much as my daughter does.
 Go to Fender Play and click on the free trial link at the top of your screen.

 I think you’ll be pleasantly surprised.